By Dr. Becker

 When it comes to pest control, remember -- keeping your pet's immune system healthy and strong is the best way to help him fight off parasites as well as disease.
 A balanced, species-appropriate diet is the foundation upon which your pet's good health and long life must be built.

-Use a safe, natural pest deterrent that is chemical-free.
+Use a safe, natural pest deterrent.
 Also consider cedar oil (specifically manufactured for pet health), natural food-grade diatomaceous earth, or fresh garlic (work with your holistic vet to determine a safe amount for your pet's body weight).

 Bathe and brush your pet regularly and perform frequent full-body inspections to check for parasite activity, and insure your indoor and outdoor environments are unfriendly to pests.